How to Sort a Table in Word

 • Header Row: Ensure you correctly identify whether your table has a header row.

-• Data Type: Verify that the data types are correctly set in the Sort dialog box.
+• Data Type: Verify that the data types appear correctly in the Sort dialog box.

 Mixed Data Types